 One of the most exciting investments in the market today is crypto.
 Digital currency has attracted a huge amount of investors and several hours of media attention.
 If you're like me, you've certainly dabbled in some coins and are looking forward to the next big innovation in the crypto space.

 It's quite possible that you've even purchased some coins (or shares of coins) across multiple platforms.
 Because this is such a new asset, there are many platforms that are interested in getting your attention so that you invest with them.

 One of these companies is Robinhood.
 Robinhood is the pioneer of streamlined, democratized investing and has recently moved into cryptocurrencies.
-For those of you who have purchased crypto on the Robinhood platform or are considering it, it's important that you know how to transfer crypto out of Robinhood.
+For those of you who have purchased crypto on the Robinhood platform or are considering it, it's important that you know how to transfer crypto in or out of Robinhood.

 This article will focus on the above topic.
 However, if you are interested in learning about the full crypto experience on Robinhood, check out our full Robinhood crypto review.